Understanding Some Basic Terms

 In the aftermath of an accident, you’ll hear a lot of things—arguing, advice, and legal lingo.
 Legal terms relating to personal injury law will be hurled from all sides in describing what happened and how to move forward.
 When trying to navigate your case with your attorney, it is incredibly beneficial to have a basic understanding of what the relevant legal terms actually mean so that you can know what you’re being told and, most importantly, whether or not it’s right!

-Here, at the Law Offices of Aronberg and Aronberg, we want to make sure that you are well equipped to deal with the aftermath of your accident.
+Here, at the Law Offices of Aronberg and Aronberg, we want to make sure that you are well equipped to dH.
 Just as safety airbags in cars serve to keep you safe during an accident, understanding the terms associated with the personal injury claims process can ensure that you’ll escape the process unscathed.

 Let’s start with perhaps the most prevalent word in personal injury law: “negligence.”
 If someone was negligent it means that they were careless and, in the context of personal injury, as a result of the carelessness, someone was injured.
 Someone can be deemed “negligent” if their careless behavior was a departure from their expected behavior.
 For example, it is negligent to drive while intoxicated and swerving lanes; conversely, expected behavior on the road is that you will drive in your lane and, certainly, while sober.
 Now, if you were injured by someone’s actions, to prove that someone has been negligent, there are four criteria: